Prison Rape Elimination Act (PREA)

 PREA IN GEORGIA

 The Eighth Amendment to the U.S. Constitution forbids cruel and unusual punishment - a ban that requires juvenile or corrections staff to take reasonable steps to protect individuals in their custody from sexual abuse and sexual misconduct whenever the threat is known or should have been apparent.
 In Farmer v.
 Brennan, the Supreme Court ruled unanimously that deliberate indifference to the substantial risk of sexual abuse violates an incarcerated individual’s rights under the Eighth Amendment.

-The Prison Rape Elimination Act (PREA) of 2003 affirmed the duty that Congress had to protect incarcerated individuals from sexual abuse.
-The Act called for the creation of a national Commission to study the causes and consequences of sexual abuse in confinement and to develop standards for correctional facilities nationwide that would set in motion a process of the elimination of prison rape.
+The Prison Rape Elimination Act (PREA) of 2003 affirmed the duty of Congress to protect incarcerated individuals from sexual abuse.
+The Act called for the creation of a National Commission to study the causes and consequences of sexual abuse in confinement and develop standards for correctional facilities nationwide that would set in motion a process of eliminating prison rape.

 STAFF TRAINING AND YOUTH EDUCATION